ProteinGym/proteingym-base/README.md

 print(ds.data_frame())
 ```

-We also recommended to load a data frame with its schema, as shown in the following example, so you will be aware of the schema further down the road:
+We also recommend to load a data frame with its schema, as shown in the following example, so you will be aware of the schema further down the road:

 ```python
 import polars as pl